-The main difference between electromagnetic, and nuclear strong and weak forces are the non-abelian nature of the gauge fields of the nuclear forces, while it is abelian for the electromagnetic force.
-Despite the gauge symmetry of strong and weak forces differ as $SU(3)$ and $SU(2)$, respectively, this does not change the fundamental entropic structure of the interactions.
-The similarity of the gauge structure of these three fields yields to propose the existence of entropic origin for two nuclear forces, once the existence of entropic origin is clearly expressed for the electromagnetic one.
+The main difference between electromagnetic and nuclear forces is the non-abelian nature of the gauge fields of nuclear forces, while it is abelian for the electromagnetic force.
+Despite the gauge symmetry of strong and weak nuclear forces differs as $SU(3)$ and $SU(2)$, respectively, this does not change the fundamental entropic structure of the interactions.
+The similarity of the gauge structure of these three fields yields proposing the existence of entropic origin for two nuclear forces, once the existence of entropic origin is clearly expressed for the electromagnetic one.

-We need to define the strong and weak charges in Planck units in order to proceed.
+We need to define the strong and weak charges in Planck units to proceed.
 It is known that the electric charge is defined in terms of the coupling strength (fine structure constant) $\alpha_e$ in Planck units as $q_p = \sqrt{4 \pi \epsilon_0 \hbar c} = e / \sqrt{\alpha_e}$.
 From this fact the strong and weak charges are

 Here, the coupling strength values for the strong and weak interactions are $\alpha_s = g_{s}^{2} / 4\pi$ and $\alpha_w = g_{w}^{2} / 4\pi$, respectively, which makes ~\eqref{k1} turn out to be